- Married for 27 years

 - Started homeschooling in 2010

-Renée Gotcher is a wife, mother, freelance writer and editor, and home educator with a passion to share her homeschooling journey and faith walk with others as an encouragement and testimony to God’s amazing grace, unconditional love and desire to continually shape us into the image of Christ.
+Renée Gotcher is a wife, mother, freelance writer and editor, and educator with a passion to share her homeschooling journey and faith walk with others as an encouraging testimony to God’s amazing grace, unconditional love, and desire to continually shape us into the image of Christ.

-Before motherhood, Renée’s career began in journalism.
-She was an executive editor for a national technology magazine, has a master’s degree in journalism from Northwestern University’s Medill School of Journalism and a bachelor’s degree in communications from Oral Roberts University.
-After leaving the journalism world in 2002 to become a work-at-home mother, Renée also started an independent business as a Mary Kay beauty consultant and served as a Sr. Sales Director for her team of inspiring entrepreneurial women until the spring of 2011, when she decided to focus on home educating her three daughters full time and pursue new writing opportunities.
+Renée’s first career was in journalism.
+She was an executive editor for a national technology magazine based in San Francisco, where she worked for 7 years.
+She has a master’s degree in journalism from Northwestern University’s Medill School of Journalism and a bachelor’s degree in communications from Oral Roberts University.
+After leaving the journalism world in 2002 to become a work-at-home mother, Renée started an independent business as a Mary Kay beauty consultant and served as a Sr. Sales Director for her team of inspiring entrepreneurial women until the spring of 2011, when she decided to focus on home educating her three daughters full time and pursue freelance writing and editing opportunities.

-Renée has been happily married to her best friend Kenny Gotcher, whom she met in college, for 26 years.
-Kenny was homeschooled from fourth grade until college along with his sisters, fellow NextGen Homeschool authors Rosanna Ward and Elizabeth Thomas.
+Renée has been happily married to her best friend Kenny Gotcher, whom she met while attending ORU, for 27 years.
+Kenny was homeschooled from fourth grade until college along with his sisters, fellow NextGen Homeschool writers Rosanna Ward and Elizabeth Thomas.

 Currently loving life in Castle Rock, Colorado, Renée and her family are outdoor enthusiasts who love to travel and enjoy God’s breathtaking creations, for which Colorado is an excellent showcase.
 Camping, hiking, fishing, snowboarding, skiing, and biking are some of her family’s favorite activities.